 Will the boats give us enough fish for a dinner or two?

 Absolutely!
-Each and every Maui charter company I work with will be happy to fillet – at no charge – a portion of the day’s catch for you and your group to enjoy while you’re here.
-Exactly how much they give you will depend on what is caught, how much is caught, and how much they feel you really need.
+With few exceptions, the charter companies I work with will be happy to fillet – at no charge – a portion of the day’s catch for you to enjoy while you’re on island.

 Are there restaurants that will prepare our fish for us?

 A few, yes, but none that will allow me to put that in writing!
 Speak with the captain that day.
 They’ll have some suggestions for you if you don’t have access to a stove or BBQ here on Maui.